Best health insurance in Canada for 2024

 5. Maternity Care: Prenatal care, childbirth, and postpartum care.

-6. Mental Health Services: Access to psychiatric care and counseling (with limitations).
+6. Mental Health Services: Access to psychiatric care and counselling (with limitations).

 7. Preventive Care: Some preventive services like vaccinations.